Writing NSERC Proposals: August 9 – 12, 2021

 Eligibility & Registration Procedures

-Enrollment is open to registered graduate students at the University of Toronto who are applying for Master’s or doctoral NSERC grants or for OGS (Ontario Graduate Scholarships).
+Enrollment is open to registered graduate students at the University of Toronto who are applying for Master’s or doctoral NSERC grants or for OGS (Ontario Graduate Scholarships) in the fall of 2021.
 Those applying for postdoctoral fellowships are not eligible to participate.
-Applicants must participate for the full 5 hours of this course to be eligible for GPS credit.